ahmetburakozturk/ahmetburakozturk/README.md

   <br>
   💻 I love writing code and learn anythings about it
   <br>
-  📚 I’m currently learning C#, .Net Core, React
+  📚 I’m currently learning Swift.
   <br>
   📫 How to reach me: <a href="mailto: ahmetburakozturk28@gmail.com">ahmetburakozturk28@gmail.com</a>
 </p>